The Story of The Gorka Suit

 War or not, KommandoStore had a promise to keep.
 Get Gorkas Stateside.
 We were definitely caught flat-footed, but we rolled up our sleeves and got to work.

-We knew the geopolitical situation in Russia wouldn't improve, but we weren't ones to give up.
+We knew the geopolitical situation in wouldn't improve, but we weren't ones to give up.

-Sanctions can be worked around if you're creative.
-But we found out forced military service cannot — With conscription escalating in Russia as the situation in Ukraine escalated, our supplier needed a way out.
+Russian border police can be worked around if you're creative.
+But we found out forced military service cannot — With Russia's hard turn away from Europe, our supplier had enough.

 So naturally, we helped him escape to the USA.